Create a special fund or endowment

 Samuel and Carol Troese moved to Cranberry when it had just over 4,000 residents; both emerged as pillars of their adopted community.
 Sam, a health planning professional, wanted to see development come in an orderly fashion, so he joined the Township’s planning commission, became a Butler County representative to the Southwestern Pennsylvania Regional Planning Commission, and a member of the Township’s zoning hearing board, charged with overseeing design and construction of the Township’s new Municipal Center.

 Carol, who earned a library science degree at Pitt, became a volunteer for Cranberry’s startup library and, in 1984, became the facility’s librarian.
-Six years ago, Sam died of cancer at age 61.
-Four years later, Carol also succumbed to cancer.
-To honor the couple who did so much for Cranberry Township, their family created an endowment fund in their memory.
+Sadly, both Carol and Sam have passed, but to honor the couple who did so much for Cranberry Township, their family created an endowment fund in their memory.

 Annabel Turner Library Pillar Fund (2010)